AlbaSly/Rax-API-Server-Structure/src/core/README.md

 ## controllers
 As its name implies, it is meant to organize all the general controllers of the application, as well as those related to business logic.

-## databases
-In this particular section, we can handle multiple databases with different database engines, having a folder called engines.
-Here, you can have specific classes or functions for instantiating databases.

-For this template, I've provided a PostgreSQL class for creating connections (```PostgresDBConnection.ts```), and an object instance as the main database, where you only need to modify the environment variables according to the ```README.md``` file _(src/configs/```README.md```)_ to have a connection to your PostgreSQL database.
-Additionally, it will serve as an example to create more instances with different connections.

 ## enums
 All related to enums, like HTTP Status Codes, o enums related to business logic.